-Essay, critically assess the view that Natural Law has no serious weaknessWatch
+Essay, critically assess the view that Natural Law has no serious weaknessWatch this thread

 Discuss the strengths of natural law:

 - Rational - being based on reason alone shouldn't be a strength of NL, because the other theories are mostly based on reason too and they don't get the leg-up of having that as one of their advantages.
 However, Natural Law is rational and you do not have to believe in God for it to count, even if Aquinas goes on and on about the Divine Law.
 Rachels also argues that "natural law suggests morality is autonomous."

 - a rational theory is good for sexual, environmental and business ethics

 - Purpose - Natural Law seeks us, as humans, to push and become the best we can be.
 We are told to aim for a purpose and maintain an ordered society.
 The theory isn't belittling, and isn't a "single factor theory" like utilitarianism

 - striving for purpose is important in business in keeping things focussed and clear

 - maintaining an ordered society, as well as certain other primary precepts, is a good system for preserving the environment

 - More Flexible Than You Think - although the primary precepts are unchanging and absolute, the secondary precepts can actually change to incorporate different things